zzz9h/Samrt-Access-control-system/README.md

 # Samrt-Access-control-system
-base on Raspberry Pi 4b.Through local face detection, the detected faces are transferred to Baidu Cloud for face database search.
+Base on Raspberry Pi 4b.Through local face detection, the detected faces are transferred to Baidu Cloud for face database search.

 ### HowTo
-how to build ncnn library on Raspiberry pi install opencv
+How to build ncnn library on Raspiberry pi install opencv
 ``` shell
   sudo apt-get install python-opencv or pip3 install python-opencv